 A Google account, your business information and an hour of your time.

-Just create a google account, go to https://www.google.com/intl/en_uk/business/ and click “Add your business to Google”.
+Click here to create your google account, and click “Add your business to Google”.

 Then begin to fill out your business information where prompted.
 Once your My Business page is set up, you should see banner like the plumbing shop above when searching for your brand.